 Race Face Ambush

 The Race Face Ambush keeps you safe with D30 foam, this is soft to the touch until it gets a whack.
 Then it goes hard and disperses the shock of the impact.
 The material in contact with your skin is perforated neoprene, allowing good ventilation.
 These are very comfortable and are very durable.
 However, make sure you get the sizing right as they are slightly smaller than you would expect.
 My one gripe with these, is that the rough side of the velcro strap will be in contact with your jersey.
 This means it will rub and snag, but you can always check out my selection of jerseys for men here and women here.

-Great comfortable and secure, as long as you get the size right.
-The velcro may snag your jersey.
+The Race Face Ambish mountain bike elbow pads are a big seller for a reason.
+They are comfortable and secure, as long as you get the size right.
+The velcro may snag your jersey though.